Skip to main content

 Nurse Assault Prevention and Accountability Act of 2027

-Nurse Assault Prevention and Accountability Act of 2027 Protecting the People Who Take Care of Us Overview Protecting the People Who Protect Us Every day across America, nurses, certified nursing assistants (CNAs), and frontline healthcare workers walk into hospitals, clinics, and long term care facilities not knowing whether they will be respected or threatened spat on, shoved, or worse.
+Nurse Assault Prevention and Accountability Act of 2027 Protecting the People Who Take Care of Us Overview Protecting the People Who Protect Us Every day across America, nurses, certified nursing assistants (CNAs) and frontline healthcare workers walk into hospitals, clinics and long term care facilities not knowing whether they will be respected or threatened spat on, shoved or worse.
 They are not asking for praise.
 They are asking for protection.
-According to recent data, nearly three out of four workplace violence incidents in the private sector occur in healthcare settings.
+According to recent data nearly three out of four workplace violence incidents in the private sector occur in healthcare settings.
 Seventy five percent.
 Nurses are punched.
 CNAs are attacked.
-Emergency room staff are threatened not just during pandemics, but during routine shifts in everyday hospitals, in everyday America.
-And yet, in many states, if someone assaults a nurse throws a punch, delivers a slap, or spits in their face there may be no serious consequences whatsoever.
-In too many places, it is treated as a minor m...
+Emergency room staff are threatened not just during pandemics.
+But during routine shifts in everyday hospitals in everyday America.
+And yet in many states.
+If someone assaults a nurse throws a punch, delivers a slap or spits in their face.
+There may be no serious consequences whatsoever.
+In too many places.
+It is treated as a minor misdemeanor ...

 Kincaid’s statement on Microsoft job cuts

-A Few Words on the Recent Microsoft Job Cuts Back in the old days, if you spoke out against a major employer, people would warn you: "Be careful this is a company town."
-Well, Washington State today is essentially a company state.
-Taking on Microsoft directly would be political suicide for most.
-Let me be clear: I am not attacking Microsoft, and I am not looking to start a fight with them.
+A Few Words on the Recent Microsoft Job Cuts Let me be clear.
+I am not attacking Microsoft.
+And I am not looking to start a fight with them.
 But I do think some of their decisions deserve a closer look.
-Stock Buybacks vs. Real Investment Over the past ten years, Microsoft has spent roughly $170 billion on stock buybacks.
-That practice is not unusual among large corporations, but it raises a fair question.
-Instead of artificially inflating its own share price, could some of that money have been put to better use .
-Invested in people, in innovation, and in the communities that made Microsoft what it is today?
+Stock Buybacks vs. Real Investment Over the past ten years.
+Microsoft has spent roughly $170 billion on stock buybacks.
+That practice is not unusual among large corporations.
+But it raises a fair question.
+Instead of artificially inflating its own share price.
+Could some of that money have been put to better use?
+Invested in people, innovation and in the communities that made Microsoft what it is today?
 Re-examining the H-1B Visa Program We should also take a hard look at the H-1B visa program.
-Companies claim...
+Companies claim that America simply does not have enough skilled workers to fill key roles.
+Others argue that we do but that many companies prefer hiring from overseas.
+Because H-1B workers often accept lower wages.
+The data supports this.
+Most H-1B workers are paid less than thei...

 Kincaid's statement on Olympus Spa " Olympus Spa Is the Hill I'm Willing to Die On "

 Let's Save Olympus Spa I was genuinely shocked when I learned what happened to Olympus Spa in Lynnwood.
 I kept asking myself.
 How?
 Why?
 How is something like this even possible in America?
-At first, I assumed this would never hold up in court.
+At first I assumed this would never hold up in court.
 I thought there was no way the people of Washington had voted for this.
 And I was right they didn't.
 The voters never decided this.
 The state legislature did.
 They passed a law declaring that a biological male including one with male genitalia could be legally recognized as a woman by the state.
-A new driver's license.
-A new legal designation.
-And then the state turned to places like Olympus Spa a women only business where patrons are nude and said: "You must let him in.
-Or we will sue you."
-It did not matter that female customers were deeply uncomfortable being unclothed around biological males.
-It did not matter that this directly violated the sincere religious beliefs of a Korean owned women's spa.
-It did n...
+And when Olympus Spa a women only business where patrons are nude declined entry to a biological male who identified as a woman.
+That person filed a complaint with the Washington State Human Rights Commission.
+The Commission initiated an enforcement action against the spa.
+Threatening prosecution unless it changed its women only policy.
+It did not matter that female customers were deeply uncomfortable being unclothed around biological male...

 Kincaid’s Strategy to End Homelessness